Hurricane (Kanye West and the Weeknd song): Background and recording

 "Hurricane" originated from sessions for Yandhi and was slated to be included on the album, before being shelved.

 The foundation of "Hurricane" came from a three-hour jam session at Archwood Music Studio between American music producer DJ Khalil, bassist Daniel Seeff, and songwriters Josh Mease and Sam Barsh.
+This version, a one minute instrumental titled "MSD PT2", was later sent to producer Nascent through a Dropbox folder in March 2018.
 In July 2018, Chance the Rapper announced that West was coming to Chicago to produce a seven-track studio album for him, similar to those recorded during the Wyoming Sessions.
 According to producer BoogzDaBeast, the beat for the song was originally intended for Chance the Rapper, who passed on it after hearing it.
 However, when West heard the beat, Boogz recalled that it "sparked something in him", leading to the creation of the song and his now-scrapped album Yandhi, which was set to release two weeks after the demo was recorded.

 On September 11, 2018, West reinstated his Instagram account, via which he subsequently shared a snippet of a demo version for "Hurricane", including him singing the chorus; the demo was recorded one day prior to being previewed.
 A week later, West announced via Twitter that Yandhi was set for release on September 29, 2018.
 West reaffirmed that the song was set to be included on the album via a snippet posted to Twitter on September 27, 2018.
 Yandhi went unreleased on its scheduled date and was eventually scrapped.
-Over time, "Hurricane" went through several iterations, containing vocals from Ant Clemons, Big Sean, Ty Dolla Sign, Young Thug, and Rihanna with several leaks of the song surfacing online.
+Over time, "Hurricane" went through several iterations, containing vocals from Ant Clemons, Big Sean, Ty Dolla Sign, and Young Thug, with several leaks of the song surfacing online.
 Though Yandhi had been shelved, "Hurricane" later went into consideration for Donda and created heavy anticipation.

 After postponing the release of Yandhi twice, West revealed on Twitter that his recording sessions with Chance the Rapper in Chicago had helped himself reconnect with his roots and faith in Jesus.
 In early 2019, West started hosting choir sessions with the gospel group The Samples, enlisting choir director Jason White and songwriter Nikki Grier for help with choir arrangement and writing gospel renditions of songs in his discography.
 Clemons recalled that the sessions eventually "morphed" into West's gospel group the Sunday Service Choir, who performed around the world with the rapper.
 West recorded with the group for their debut studio album Jesus Is Born (2019), which is credited solely to them.
 The Sunday Service Choir were one of the guest appearances on Donda to be revealed at the public listening parties, while they contributed additional vocals to six of the album's tracks outside of "Hurricane".